 In the past 15 years a `task-based' literature has emerged, exploring the consequences of technological change on the labour market.
-This literature relies on a particular understanding of the capabilities of machines -- known as the `ALM hypothesis'.
-However, this hypothesis has often led the literature to underestimate these capabilities.
-Tasks that were believed to be out of reach of automation can now be automated.
-In this paper I build a task-based model based on new reasoning about how machines operate.
-This leads to a pessimistic account of the prospects for labour.
+This literature supports an optimistic view about the threat of automation.
+In this paper I build a task-based model based on different reasoning about how machines operate.
+This leads to a far more pessimistic account of the prospects for labour.
 In a static model, increasingly capable machines drive down relative wages and the labour share of income and force labour to specialise in a shrinking set of tasks.
 In a dynamic version of the model, labour is driven out the economy at an endogenously determined rate, forced to specialise in a shrinking set of types of tasks, and wages steadily decline to zero.
 In the limit, labour is fully immiserated and `technological unemployment' follows.